 The bill directs DACS to establish program guidelines, raise matching funds, promote the program statewide, evaluate applicants, underwrite and disburse grants and loans, and monitor program compliance and impact.
 To carry out these directives, the bill authorizes DACS to contract with a third-party.
-This third-party must report to DACS annually.
+If DACS contracts with a third party administrator, the third party administrator must create a revolving loan fund for the purpose of financing projects that meet the criteria of the program.
+The third-party administrator must report to DACS annually.